 An overdose of aspirin, even low-dose aspirin or “baby aspirin,” can result in permanent liver damage or kidney damage in dogs.

 So, if your dog has osteoarthritis or other inflammatory issues, don’t worry, you’ve got options.
 A vet can prescribe an approved medication to help make your dog more comfortable.

 You might be wondering about other pain relievers like Tylenol.
-You should never give your dog Tylenol.
+You should never give your dog Tylenol either.
 Tylenol is highly toxic to dogs and is not a safe option to relieve their pain.
 The toxic amount depends on the weight, age, and general health of your dog.
 The larger the dose ingested, the greater the risk of toxicity.

-Aspirin Alternatives for Dogs
+Aspirin alternatives for dogs

 Carprofen is one drug that is FDA-approved and is used to treat osteoarthritis and other conditions.